Family's home saved for third time against fires

 “It was on the ground with all the pieces,” she said.
 “It wasn’t standing, it was laying down flat on the ground. … It just gave you goosebumps, it was like everything is OK, it’s going to be OK.”

 The Schroeder Fire burned a lot of the Rice’s property in the Westberry Trails subdivision.
-As of Monday morning, the fire is 100% contained and a type three incident management team will take over from the Rocky Mountain Blue type two incident management team Monday evening.
+As of Monday morning, the fire is 100% contained and a type three incident management team was scheduled to take over from the Rocky Mountain Blue type two incident management team Monday evening.

 The fire grew to 2,224 acres as it burned the Schroeder, Westberry Trails, Pinedale Heights, National Guard camp, Cleghorn Canyon and Nameless Cave areas in west Rapid City.
 About 400 to 500 residents were evacuated March 29 with some returning to their homes Wednesday, Thursday and Friday.